-Elbow grease can only go so far.
 You may be incredibly diligent when it comes to keeping your home spic and span, but there is always more you can do.
 One of the ways that you can supplement your own cleaning efforts is by using an air purifier.
-If you are concerned about mold spores traveling in the air of your home, making you and your family sick and settling on your surfaces, then you owe it to yourself to read the following review.
+If you are concerned about mold spores traveling in the air of your home, making you and your family sick, and settling on your surfaces, then you owe it to yourself to read the following review.
 You may have even used a traditional air purifier in the past that didn’t live up to your expectations.
 But today, we are not reviewing a traditional air purifier.
 Today we are looking at the Air Oasis AO3000 Extreme G3.
 This is a technologically advanced, filter-less appliance that takes air purifiers to the next level.
 Keep reading for an in-depth Air Oasis Review.

 - Uses technology originally developed by NASA